Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 • SerpAPI if you need structured SERP data from multiple search engines including Bing and Google

-Try Firecrawl free with 500 credits (no card required), try the playground without signing up, or explore the docs to see how it works in practice.
+Try Firecrawl free with 1,000 credits per month (no card required), try the playground without signing up, or explore the docs to see how it works in practice.

 Frequently Asked Questions